 It’s also worth having a big clear-out of your wardrobe and other storage.
 The chances are that you’ll find a lot of old gems which you could sell, upcycle or keep for your own use (to save money on buying new things).

 10. Use Airtime Rewards

 Saving the best until last (not that we’re biased... 👀).

 When you do shop, spend at an Airtime Rewards retailer!
-We have over 80 retailers you can earn rewards with when you shop to help save money on your mobile bill.
-Our retailers include Boots, Greggs, Argos and Wilko!
-And make sure you opt in to the monthly challenge (in your wallet) to get a bonus each month.
+We have over 150 retailers you can earn rewards with when you shop to help save money on your mobile bill.
+Our retailers include Boots, Greggs, New Look, Argos and Wilko!
+And make sure you opt into the monthly challenge (in your wallet) to get a bonus each month.

 #1 tip I give is get airtime rewards and watch your airtime bill go down— Shaun Kelly (@SHAUNKE87) February 15, 2021

 Airtime rewards.— Spivealive (@spivealive26) February 16, 2021